 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the consolidated financial statements of the current period.
-Key audit matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not secti repo report.
+Key audit matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+In addition to the matter described in the Basis for Qualified Opinion section we have determined the matters described below to be the key audit matters to be communicated in our report.

+eport.
 Key Audit Matter How the matter is addressed in our audit Related important disclosures about recognition and impact of impairment on financial assets in accordance with TFRS 9 As presented in Section 3 disclosure IX the Bank calculates expected credit losses of financial assets in accordance with TFRS 9 "Financial Instruments".
-We considered the TFRS 9 impairment of financial assets as a key audit matter since: - Amount of on and off-balance sheet items that are subject to expected credit loss calculation is material to the financial statements There are complex and comprehensive requirements of TFRS 9 - The classification of the financial assets is based on the Group's business model and characteristics of the contractual cash flows in accordance with TFRS 9 and the Bank uses significant judgment on the assessment of the business model and identification of the complex contractual cash flow characteristics of financial instruments Policies implemented by the Bank management include compliance risk to the regulations and other practices Processes of TFRS 9 are advanced and complex Judgements and estimates used in expected credit loss calculation are new, complex and comprehensive Disclosure requirements of TFRS 9 are comprehensive and complex. practices Reviewing the appropriateness of criteria in order to identify the financial assets having solely payments of principal and interest and checking the compliance to the Group's Business model.
-Assessing the appropriateness of definition of significant increase in credit risk, default criteria modification, probability of default, loss give default exposure at default and forward looking the composure at default and forward looking the composure at default and forward looking the composure at default and forward looking the composure at default and forward looking the composure at default and forward looking the composure at default and forward looking the composure at default and forward looking the composure at default and forward looking the composure at default and forward looking the composure at default and forward looking the composure at the c
+We considered the TFRS 9 impairment of financial assets as a key audit matter since: - Amount of on and off-balance sheet items that are subject to expected credit loss calculation is material to the financial statements There are complex and comprehensive requirements of TFRS 9 - The classification of the financial assets is based on the Group's business model and characteristics of the contractual cash flows in accordance with TFRS 9 and the Bank uses significant judgment on the assessment of the business model and identification of the complex contractual cash flow characteristics of financial instruments Policies implemented by the Bank management include compliance risk to the regulations and other practices Processes of TFRS 9 are advanced and complex Judgements and estimates used in expected credit loss calculation are new, complex and comprehensive Disclosure requirements of TFRS 9 are comprehensive and complex. practices Reviewing the appropriateness of criteria i order to identify the financial assets having solel payments of principal and interest and checkin the compliance to the Group's Business model.
+Assessing the appropriateness of definition c significant increase in credit risk, default criteris modification, probability of default, loss give default, exposure at default and forward lookin assumptions together with the significan independents and estimates used in thes